What is Strength Training?

-Strength training definition: improving muscular strength by gradually increasing the ability to resist force by using weights or machines.
-Leg strength training is most beneficial when completed lying flat on the bed or floor using weights.
-We have found that when older adults are able to lift four pounds with 4 specific lying down exercises their mobility and balance improves.
+The definition of Strength Training: improving muscular strength by gradually increasing the ability to resist force by using weights or machines.
+Leg strength training is most beneficial when completed laying flat on the bed or floor using weights.
+We have found that when older adults are able to lift four pounds with four specific laying-flat exercises their mobility and balance improves.
 This process takes 10 minutes and only needs to be completed two times per week.

-If the progress is done correctly I need to remind my clients why they are lifting weights.
-The best way to demonstrate strength to my clients is when they are finished lifting weights, remove the weight and have them complete the same exercise.
-Typically they say that’s easy!
-That’s exactly the point I try to demonstrate.
+When the exercises are done correctly, my clients are amazed at the results achieved.
+The best way to demonstrate increased strength to my clients is when they are finished lifting weights, remove the weights and have them complete the same exercise.
+Typically, they say that’s easy!
+That’s exactly the effect that I want them to realize.
 They have improved their leg strength so normal movements are now simple.

 Strength Training Misconceptions